Rethinking Global Context in Crowd Counting: Method

 \subsection{Regression-token Module (RTM)}

-Similar to the class token, which is used to find the object class over all patches in ViT~\cite{dosovitskiy2021image}, context token is used to collect global context over the whole image.
+Recall that the context token is used to collect global context over the whole image.
 It has a global overview of all image patches, through exchanging information with feature vector of each patch throughout all layers.
-Different from previous work~\cite{SETR}, which only uses tokens corresponding to image patches when conducting downstream vision tasks, we adopt $F_c$ to predict the overall count for the whole image.
-A two-layer MLP with $\rm ReLU$ activation is used to predict the total count $\hat{D}$, given by We use $L_1$ loss to reduce the difference between $\hat{D}$ and ground-truth count, as follows, Note that we only use this module during training, the predicted count for an image during test is obtained by summing over the predicted density map $\bm{D}^{'}$ (\S\ref{subsec:loss_func}), following other density-map based approaches~\cite{li2018csrnet,wang2020DMCount}.
+Therefore, we adopt $F_c$ to predict the overall count of people for the whole image.
+A two-layer MLP with $\rm ReLU$ activation is used to predict the total count $\hat{D}$, given by

+The structure of RTM is shown in Fig.~\ref{fig:rtm}.
+We use $L_1$ loss to reduce the difference between $\hat{D}$ and ground-truth count, as follows,

+Note that we only use this module during training, the predicted count for an image during test is obtained by summing over the predicted density map $\bm{D}^{'}$ (\Sa{}\ref{subsec:loss_func}), following other density-map based approaches~\cite{li2018csrnet,wang2020DMCount}.
 The benefits of RTM are two-fold.
 First, it forces to learn better context-token feature, which provides better information on the importance of each channel and enhance the final feature map $F_f$.
+Guiding the network to count the crowd through the context-token therefore encourages information exchange between context and patch tokens.
 In addition, it helps to learn better underlying feature representations and reduce over-fitting.
 This can be understood from a view of \textit{auxiliary-task learning}~\cite{gidaris2018unsupervised,odena2017conditional}, which has shown to be effective in segmentation~\cite{tian2020conditional,sun2020mining}.
-By forcing the network to count the crowd using only context-token feature, better information exchange between context token and image patches can be achieved.